CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Introduction

 \subsubsection{Local Training (LT)}

 LT is a conceptually simple and surprisingly powerful communication-acceleration technique.
 It consists in the clients performing multiple local GD steps instead of only one, between successive communication rounds.
-This intuitively results in ``better'' information being communicated, so that less communication rounds are needed to achieve a given accuracy.
+This intuitively results in ``better'' information being communicated, so that less communication rounds are needed to reach a given accuracy.
 As shown by ample empirical evidence, LT is very efficient in practice.
-It was popularized by the \algn{FedAvg} algorithm of \citet{mcm17}, in which LT is a core component, along with other features such as data sampling and partial participation.
+It was popularized by the \algn{FedAvg} algorithm of McMahan et al.~\cite{mcm17}, in which LT is a core component.
 However, LT was heuristic and no theory was provided in their paper.
-LT was analyzed in several works, in the homogeneous, or i.i.d.\ data, regime \citep{had19}, and in the heterogeneous regime, which is more representative in FL \citep{kha19,kha20a, sti19,woo20,gor21,gla22}.
+LT was then analyzed in several works \cite{kha20a,sti19,woo20,li20a,cha21,gor21,gla22}.
 It stands out that LT suffers from so-called client drift, which is the fact that the local model obtained by client $i$ after several local GD steps approaches the minimizer of its local cost function $f_i$.
-The discrepancy between the exact solution $x^\star$ of \eqref{eqpro1} and the approximate solution obtained at convergence of LT was characterized in \citet{mal20}.
-This deficiency of LT was corrected in the \algn{Scaffold} algorithm of \citet{kar20} by introducing control variates, which correct for the client drift, so that the algorithm converges linearly to the exact solution. \algn{S-Local-GD} \citep{gor21} and \algn{FedLin} \citep{mit21} were later proposed, with similar convergence properties.
-Yet, despite the empirical superiority of these recent algorithms relying on LT, their communication complexity remains the same as vanilla \algn{GD}, i.e.\ $\mathcal{O}\big(d \kappa \log(\epsilon^{-1})\big)$.
+The discrepancy between the exact solution $x^\star$ of \eqref{eqpro1} and the approximate solution obtained upon convergence of LT was characterized by Malinovsky et al.~\cite{mal20}.
+This deficiency of LT was corrected in the \algn{Scaffold} algorithm \cite{kar20} by introducing control variates, which correct for the client drift, so that the algorithm converges linearly to the exact solution. \algn{S-Local-GD} \cite{gor21} and \algn{FedLin} \cite{mit21} were later proposed, with similar convergence properties.
+Yet, despite the empirical superiority of these recent algorithms relying on LT, their communication complexity remains the same as vanilla \algn{GD}, i.e.\ $\mathcal{O}( d\kappa \log \epsilon^{-1})$.